Airbag: Triggering conditions

-Today, airbag triggering algorithms are becoming much more complex.
-They try to reduce unnecessary deployments and adapt the deployment speed to the crash conditions.
+Today, airbag triggering algorithms are much more complex, being able to adapt the deployment speed to the crash conditions, and prevent unnecessary deployments.
 The algorithms are considered valuable intellectual property.
-Experimental algorithms may take into account such factors as the weight of the occupant, the seat location, and seatbelt use, as well as even attempt to determine if a baby seat is present.
+Experimental algorithms may take into account such factors as the weight of the occupant, the seat location, and seat belt use, as well as even attempt to determine if a baby seat is present.